TripleSquare/csgo-config/README.md

 autoexec.cfg

-´loading all the other *.cfg's, basic viewmodel settings and some other handy stuff´
+`loading all the other *.cfg's, basic viewmodel settings and some other handy stuff`

 _viewmodel.cfg

-´csgo viewmodel, the way you hold your gun´
+`csgo viewmodel, the way you hold your gun`

 Usefull Steam Workshop Map to test around: [crashz' Viewmodel Generator](https://steamcommunity.com/sharedfiles/filedetails/?id=365126929)